Privacy Act Systems - DOL/OALJ-2

 SYSTEM MANAGER(S) AND ADDRESS:

-Inquiries regarding the existence of records should be in the form of a written, signed request to the above address.
+Inquiries regarding the existence of records should be in the form of a written, signed request to the System Manager at the above address.

 RECORD ACCESS PROCEDURES: